soroush62/Vibration-Analysis-on-Rotating-Shaft-with-LightningChart-Python/README.md

 - Most vibration intensity happens at the beggining of experiment.
 - Vibration intensity decreases sharply as RPM stabilizes, especially for higher unbalance datasets.
 - The chart highlights the synchronization between RPM and vibration fluctuations.
+- The RPM steadily increases over time with occasional resets, reflecting the controlled ramp-up during testing.

 **Use Cases:**
 - **Fault Detection:** Identify abnormal vibration patterns at specific RPM ranges.